Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Results and Discussion

 \subsection{Simple Hubbard Model ($V=0$)}

 We first apply PCA to the charge, spin, and pairing correlation matrices of the quarter-filled $3\times 4$ cluster.
 Figure~\ref{fig:E0gapshm} shows the ground-state energy per site $E_0/M$ as a function of $U$ for both clusters, with the excitation gap $\Delta E=E_1-E_0$ shown in the inset.
 As $U$ increases, $E_0/M$ becomes less negative, reflecting the reduction of double occupancy and kinetic delocalization.
-The smaller $3\times4$ cluster displays a steadily \emph{increasing} $\Delta E$ that saturates near $\Delta E\simeq0.4$ for $U\gtrsim5$, indicating a stable correlated insulating state.
-By contrast, the $4\times4$ cluster exhibits a \emph{non-monotonic} $\Delta E$: the gap first increases at weak coupling and then drops to nearly zero for $U\gtrsim7$, suggesting that the larger cluster supports many nearly degenerate low-energy states and enhanced itinerancy even at strong coupling.
+The smaller $3\times4$ cluster displays a steadily \emph{increasing} $\Delta E$ that saturates near $\Delta E\simeq0.4$ for $U\gtrsim5$, indicating a stable correlated insulating state, as evidenced by the persistence of a finite excitation gap \cite{Imada1998, Limelette2003}.
+By contrast, the $4\times4$ cluster exhibits a \emph{non-monotonic} $\Delta E$: the gap first increases at weak coupling and then collapses to nearly zero for $U\gtrsim7$, suggesting that the larger cluster supports many nearly degenerate low-energy states instead of developing a robust gapped phase.
+In finite-cluster framework, such a suppression of the excitation gap implies enhanced low-energy charge fluctuations rather than the stabilization of a well-defined insulating regime, consistent with earlier ED studies on $4\times4$ cluster \cite{Arrachea2000, Danilov2022}.
+This behavior indicates that despite strong on-site repulsion, the $4\times4$ cluster retains a greater degree of fluctuation-induced charge mobility than its $3\times4$ counterpart, which remains robustly gapped throughout the same regime.
+Such differences underscore the sensitivity of low-energy spectrum to cluster geometry and boundary conditions in finite systems.
+To assess the approach to the thermodynamic limit and to quantify finite-size effects, we performed a finite-size scaling analysis of the ground-state energy per site and the excitation gap.
+The results are presented in Appendix \ref{FSSV0}.

 To rationalize these contrasting spectra, we analyze the non-interacting ($U=0$) molecular-orbital (MO) levels shown in Fig.~\ref{fig:mo12and16s}.
-For $3\times4$, the highest occupied and the lowest unoccupied levels are degenerate at $\epsilon_k=-\sqrt{2}$, so the many-body gap vanishes at $U=0$.
+For $3\times4$, the highest occupied and lowest unoccupied levels are degenerate at $\epsilon_k=-\sqrt{2}$, so the many-body gap vanishes at $U=0$.
 For $4\times4$, this degeneracy is lifted, leaving a finite single-particle spacing $\Delta\epsilon\simeq0.236t$, consistent with the finite $\Delta E$ seen in Fig.~\ref{fig:E0gapshm}.
 Hence, the initial difference between the clusters originates from finite-size geometry and boundary conditions.